THargreaves/into-the-tidyverse/resources/session_four/session_four_presentation.md

 * You can represent the same underlying data in multiple ways
 * The following example shows four different ways to organise the same data
 * Each dataset shows the same values of four variables, `country`, `year`, `population`, and `cases`
 * Only one of these is tidy data.
-Which will discuss which one this is at a later point
+We will discuss which one this is at a later point